fnazifa/GettingandCleaningData_Project_Coursera_JHU/Codebook.md

+# The goal of the project is to get and clean the dataset

-# Extracted Measurements Columns from Human Activity
+## Extracted Measurements Columns from Human Activity
 #### Mean and Standard Deviation of accelerometer and gyro measurements

 * TimeDomainBodyAccelerometerMeanX